Outcomes, not outputs: A new paradigm for government grantmaking

 Launched by federal minister Dr Andrew Leigh at the national 2025 Grant Impact Forum before an audience of more than 80 leading grantmakers and funders, Shifting to Outcomes-Orientated Grantmaking is published by the SmartyGrants-affiliated Institute of Grants Management (IGM).
 The paper outlines a practical framework for measuring outcomes.

-The release was part of Glocal Evaluation Week, a global celebration of evaluation and evidence hosted by the Global Evaluation Initiative (GEI), which is affiliated with the World Bank.
+The paper's release coincided with Glocal Evaluation Week, a global celebration of evaluation and evidence hosted by the Global Evaluation Initiative (GEI), which is affiliated with the World Bank.

 The 38-page paper was written by Our Community executive director Kathy Richardson and chief impact officer Jen Riley.